KeyboardKit/website/pages/pro/addons.md

 ## Onboarding call

-Gold customers have the option to connect over an onboarding call, where we'll discuss your needs and help you get started.
+Gold customers have the option to connect over an initial onboarding call, where we'll discuss your needs and help you get started.

 ## Monthly call

-Gold customers have the option to connect over a monthly call, where we can keep in touch and keep track of your project, discuss any problems or questions that you may have, etc.
+Gold customers have the option to opt-in to a monthly call, where we can keep track of your project, discuss any problems or questions that you may have, etc.

-## Monthly plan
+## Additional bundles

-Gold customers can choose a [monthly subscription plan]({{site.gumroad_url_monthly}}).
-This lets you spread out your costs over the year, at a slightly higher price.
-[Read more in the terms and conditions](/pro/terms-and-conditions).
+Additional bundle IDs licenses can be added to a license at a **50% discount** per addition (includes both an app and keyboard keyboard).
+This applies to both production apps and internal test apps.

 ## Multi-platform

-KeyboardKit Pro is by default distributed with support for iOS only.
-Gold customers can however get a build that supports all available platforms.
+The standard KeyboardKit Pro build is iOS only.
+Until the build is multi-platform by default, you can reach out for a custom plan that includes these capabilities.

-## Additional bundles

-KeyboardKit Pro licenses are valid for **one year, one app** and **one keyboard extension**.
-You can add additional bundle IDs to your license, at a **50% discount per bundle**.

-## Development licenses

-You can add additional development licenses to a production license, for an alternate build of your app and keyboard, at a **50% discount per test license**.

-A development licence can not be converted to a production license and must never be used in production.
-Development licenses that are used in production, may be deactivated at any time.